Jaydee8652/EspressoBatch/README.md

 Will generate quantum-espresso input files, automatically run a test calculation, and then update the slurm request according to the projected resource use.

 ```
-$ python3 qe_cif2cell.py
+$ python3 batch_control.py
 ```
-Will generate quantum-espresso input files, automatically run a test calculation, and then update the slurm request according to the projected resource use.
+Will present the user with 3 processes to run.